 - 2000 - The Kalamazoo Civic Players and the Kalamazoo Civic Auditorium merged to form the Kalamazoo Civic Theatre.

 - 2003 - The Civic's production of Visiting Mr. Green won first place in AACT/Fest competition and traveled to Wisconsin.

 - 2004 - The Civic celebrated its 75th Anniversary with a Gala Reunion Concert, which featured former volunteers that have gone on to careers in regional theatre, film, and opera as well as on Broadway and television.

-- 2005 The Carver Center was expanded to include a new costume shop as well as new rehearsal and classroom space.
+- 2005 - The Carver Center was expanded to include a new costume shop as well as new rehearsal and classroom space.

-- 2005 The Civic hosted AACTFest 2005, the national theatre festival.
+- 2005 - The Civic hosted AACTFest 2005, the national theatre festival.
 Over 500 theatre lovers from around the world traveled to Kalamazoo to see some amazing community theatre productions, attend workshops and make new friends.

-- 2006 As part of our newly created Artist-in-Residence program, Broadway performers Ron Schwinn, Jerry Dixon, Peg Small and acclaimed author Alma Bond shared their skills and insights with the Civic staff, guest artists and volunteers.
+- 2006 - As part of the newly created Artist-in-Residence program, Broadway performers Ron Schwinn, Jerry Dixon, Peg Small and acclaimed author Alma Bond shared their skills and insights with the Civic staff, guest artists and volunteers.
 They also played an important role in our community outreach, teaching classes and leading group discussion.

 Throughout its history, The Civic has served the community in a meaningful way.
 The future promises to be filled with opportunities, and we invite you to be a part of our continuing legacy.